AllenCoder/Android-coding-challenge/README.md

 The **view** (MainActivity), contain one fragment.
 WeatherFragment contain its own presenter and implement View interfaces and the only thing that the view will do is calling a method from the presenter every time there is an interface action.

-The **presenter** (WeatherPresenters, is responsible to act as the middle man between view and model.
+The **presenter** (WeatherPresenter), is responsible to act as the middle man between view and model.
 It retrieves data from the Model and returns it formatted to the view.
 It also decides what happens when user interact with the view.

 The **models** (WeatherInteractor), would only be the gateway to the service domain layer or business logic.
 In this case it provide the data needed to be displayed in the view from Network.